gecko0307/dagon/README.md

 =====
 The goal of this project is creating a modern, easy to use, extendable 3D game engine for D language.
 Dagon is based on OpenGL 4.0 core profile.
 It works on Windows and Linux, both 32 and 64-bit.

-> Dagon is still under development and lacks a lot of important functionality.
+The engine is still under development and lacks a lot of important functionality.
 Currently it is not recommended to use Dagon in production due to unstable API.
-Follow Dagon development on [Trello](https://trello.com/b/4sDgRjZI/dagon-0110) to see priority tasks.
+Follow development on [Trello](https://trello.com/b/4sDgRjZI/dagon-0110) to see priority tasks.

 If you like Dagon, please support its development on [Patreon](https://www.patreon.com/gecko0307) or [Liberapay](https://liberapay.com/gecko0307).
 You can also make one-time donation via [PayPal](https://www.paypal.me/tgafarov).
 I appreciate any support.
 Thanks in advance!